matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Security Command Center helps prevent, detect, and respond to threats**

 - Gives centralized visibility into your cloud resources.
-- Uncovers machines that are being used for malicious purposes.
+- Uncover machines that are being used for malicious purposes.
 - Integrates with both Google and third-party security tools.
 - Helps meet compliance requirements.